The Corsican Brothers (1985 film)

 The Corsican Brothers is a 1985 TV movie based on the 1844 novella The Corsican Brothers by Alexandre Dumas.
 It was directed by Ian Sharp and produced by Norman Rosemont.

 Plot

-The da Franchi family is locked in a deadly vendetta with the de Guidici family in 19th century Corsica.
-Lucien and Louis da Franchi are twin brothers.
+The da Franchi family is locked in a deadly vendetta with the de Giudici family in 19th century Corsica.
+Lucien and Louis de Franchi are twin brothers.
 Lucien wants to continue Corsican traditions, while Louis wants to end the vendetta and declare peace.
-Both brothers are in love with Annamaria de Guidici.
+Both brothers are in love with Annamaria de Giudice.